 Another reason to avoid giving leftover Chinese food to your dog is the likelihood of monosodium glutamate (MSG).
 It’s terrible for pets.
 The big surprise is that many dog foods contain MSG (a whole other topic!).

-You shouldn’t be feeding your pet dog Chinese food that’s laced with this nasty chemical.
+You shouldn’t be feeding your pet dog Chinese food, especially if it’s laced with this nasty chemical.
 Even people should avoid it.

 Key Canine Considerations